 Having a fence can enhance the privacy, safety, and curb appeal of your home.
-A high end privacy fence can provide a break between street traffic and your home.
+A high-end privacy fence can provide a break between street traffic and your home.
 It can also add a layer of security and privacy between your home and the outside world.
-With so many reasons to add a privacy fence to your home, you may be eager to get started.
+With so many reasons to add a high-end privacy fence to your home, you may be eager to get started.

 However, there are several factors to consider when deciding to install a privacy fence on your property.
 We will cover some of the basics and FAQs to help you prepare for your fencing project.

 Privacy fences differ from other types of standard fencing.
 They are specifically designed to serve as a physical and visual barrier between your home and your neighbor or even those passing by on the street.

 Since privacy fences are a standard four to eight feet in height, they serve the specific and particular purpose of providing excellent privacy and security for the homeowner or business.

 In most cases, a privacy fence will feature a solid infill.
 This means that you won’t see any gaps between the slats.
 However, that doesn’t mean privacy fences aren’t attractive!
 You can still add plenty of decorative flairs, such as adding latticework to the top to enhance its aesthetic appeal..

 Cedar, teak, and redwood are popular fencing material types for their durable and long-lasting properties.
 These are known for being high-end privacy fence materials.
 Bamboo fencing has become an eco-trend option since it grows so fast and is considered more sustainable.
 PVC/vinyl and pressure-treated woods are great options for price, durability, and resistance to rot and bugs.
 Many materials can be used to create an elegant, attractive privacy fence.
 Just take care to plan a nice design that fits your home, property, and neighborhood.